 In addition to warmth, bougainvillea requires a bright, sunny growing location.
 One of the primary causes that flowers drop off bougainvillea is low light levels.
 Try to meet or beat the light levels of the garden store where you purchased the plant.

 When bougainvillea blooms are falling off your plant, check your irrigation.
-Although bougainvilleas tolerate brief dry periods, the vine requires regular water in order to bloom since it goes through water quickly.
+Although bougainvilleas tolerate brief dry periods, the vine requires regular water in order to bloom since it goes through the water quickly.
 Don’t let that soil dry out completely or you may see your bougainvillea losing blooms.

 Another possible cause of bougainvillea flower drop is exposure to ethylene, a gas produced by ripe fruits and barbecue pits.
 Chlorine from pools is also a potential problem.